-Sometime in the early 2000s, I was introduced to the Taco Del Mar Fish Taco.
+I’ve loved Fish Tacos since sometime in the early 2000s (in Oregon), when I discovered the Taco Del Mar Fish Taco.
 One bite and I was addicted.
-Tangy, spicy, all the textures, just fantastic.
+Tangy, spicy, all the textures, just fantastic!

 - 1 cup mayonnaise

 - 1 lime - juiced